EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 You need to open the 9000 port (both UDP and TCP)

-2.- Start the Beacon Chain and the Validator
+2.- Import the validator keys (only necessary for staking, skip this step for running an Ethereum full node)

 We need to import the validator keys.
-Run under the ethereum account:
+Run under the ethereum account (only necessary for staking, skip this step for running an Ethereum full node):

 .. prompt:: bash $